nhsuk/select-people-for-invitations-design-history/app/posts/2025-03-04-rule-library.md

 ---

 ## Exec summary
-Overall the rule library value was considered to add significant value, but we plan to revisit it in the future as we believe there are some improvements that we can make - in particular to do with rules involving ages and dates.
+Overall the rule library was considered to add significant value, but we plan to revisit it in the future as we believe there are some improvements that we can make - in particular to do with rules involving ages and dates.

 ## What are rules?
 As shown in the diagram on the [brief description of this service](/what-is-this-service/), the way SPI works is by removing people from an initial dataset (the cohorts of eligible people), so that the people remaining are the ones we want to contact at that particular time.

-The way we remove people from an invitation batch is by applying "rules" such as:
+The way we remove people from an invitation group is by applying "rules" such as:
 - don't invite people who are resident in a care home (because they have alternative vaccination arrangements)
 - don't invite people outside of certain ICBs (because we're inviting where there is good appointment capacity)
 - don't invite people who are too old or too young (usually people outside of the elgible age range shouldn't be in our base cohorts in the first place, but sometimes PDS records are corrected inbetween the cohorts being generated and the invitations being sent, so someone might have initially appeared eligible, but in fact they aren't)

 Rules are also used to define which message content and communication channels should be used, e.g.
-- Send people under 16 version 1
+- send people under 16 version 1
-- Send people over 16 version 2
+- send people over 16 version 2
 - send people with a braille preference the braille letter

 ## How do users add rules without the library